David Daishin Brighton, Roshi

-Daishin Sensei bows in deep gratitude to all of his teachers and to his family for their patience and kindness.
+Daishin Roshi bows in deep gratitude to all of his teachers and to his family for their patience and kindness.

 Sydney Musai Walter, Roshi